 If your child is exhibiting behaviour that is violent or dangerous to them or another, do you think they feel regulated and at ease?

-The interaction with ‘I’ comes next because to help the child feel at ease, we need to know their individual sensory profile.
+The interaction with ‘I’ also needs consideration, though, because to help the child feel at ease, we need to know their individual sensory profile.
 We need to know that talking too loudly or being in a room that is too bright, for instance, might provoke anxiety.

 The interaction with ‘R’ is most important here because in order to feel at ease, the child needs to feel safe with you.
 If you are demanding the child to calm down, for instance, or otherwise provoking anxiety in the child, this will sabotage their first capacity of feeling safe and being regulated.

-Getting shared attention and interest in the world from a child who feels at ease and is regulated may only be the first functional emotional developmental capacity, but it can be the most challenging for some parents, and is the most important thing to do to support your child.
+Self-regulation and Interest in the world may only be the first Functional Emotional Developmental Capacity (FEDC), but it can be the most challenging for some parents.
+Helping your child to feel safe and regulated is the most important thing to do to support your child.

 Self-regulation isn’t unique to the DIR model.
 Dr. Stuart Shanker applies it to all of us.
 CLICK HERE

-If your child is not at ease and dysregulated, you need to co-regulate with them.
-A child will learn self-regulation from having caregivers who co-regulate with them first.
+If your child is not at ease and dysregulated, we look to co-regulate.
+A child can only learn self-regulation from having caregivers who co-regulate with them first.

 One key to helping any child’s developmental progress is for the child to expand the range of feelings they can tolerate.